Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

 In the first stage, we construct relatively coarse positive data, only considering eight typical AI journals and conferences, i.e., \textit{Nature Machine Intelligence}, \textit{Machine Learning}, \textit{Artificial Intelligence}, \textit{Journal of Machine Learning Research}, \textit{International Conference on Machine Learning (ICML)}, \textit{International Conference on Learning Representations (ICLR)}, \textit{AAAI Conference on Artificial Intelligence}, and \textit{International Joint Conference on Artificial Intelligence (IJCAI)}.
 Among the papers belonging to our chosen 6 disciplines, we extract all papers published in these venues as positive cases and randomly sample 1\% of the remaining papers in our six chosen natural science fields as negative cases, resulting in 26,165 positive and 291,035 negative data.
 We fine-tune the pre-trained model for 30 epochs on the training set and select the optimal model according to the F1-score on the validation set.

 In the second stage, we construct more precise positive data based on the obtained optimal model in the first stage.
 We identify papers in the whole OpenAlex dataset and aggregate the results for each venue, obtaining the probability for each venue across OpenAlex to be an AI venue by averaging the AI probability for all papers within it.
 We then select the venues with $>80\%$ AI probability and $>100$ papers as AI venues.
 We also incorporate venues with “machine learning” or “artificial intelligence” in their names.
 In papers belonging to our 6 chosen disciplines, we extract all papers published in the selected AI venues as positive cases and randomly sample 1\% of those remaining as negative cases, resulting in 31,311 positive and 231,258 negative cases.
 Then, we fine-tune the obtained optimal model in the first stage for another 30 epochs with the new training set and select the best model according to F1-score on the new validation set.
-Finally, we utilize optimal ensemble models during both stages to identify all selected papers (Supplementary Fig.~\ref{figs1}).
+Finally, we utilize optimal ensemble models during both stages to identify all papers that use AI to support natural science research from the selected representative natural science disciplines.

-\subsection{M3.
+\subsection{M4.
 Scrutinize our identification results by disciplinary experts}

-We arbitrarily sample 200 papers (100 papers $\times$ 2 groups) from each of the 6 disciplines, resulting in 12 paper groups in total.
-We enlisted 12 experts with abundant AI research experience (Supplementary Table~\ref{tab1}) and assigned 3 different groups of papers to each.
+We arbitrarily sample 220 papers (110 papers $\times$ 2 groups) from each of the 6 disciplines, resulting in 12 paper groups in total.
+We enlisted 12 experts with abundant AI research experience (Supplementary Table~S1) and assigned 3 different groups of papers to each.
 Without revealing the identification results obtained with the BERT model, we queried our experts whether each paper was an AI paper.
-In this way, each paper is repeatedly labeled by three different experts, and we measure the consistency among these experts based on Fleiss' Kappa coefficient~\cite{fleiss1971measuring}.
-Having confirmed consensus among the experts, we draw the final manual identification result of each paper from the three experts according to the principle of the minority obeying the majority.
-We regard the manual identification result as ground truth and validate the result of our BERT model against it.
+In this way, each paper is repeatedly labeled by three distinct experts, and we evaluate the consistency among these experts based on Fleiss’ Kappa coefficient ($\kappa$)~\supercite{landis1977measurement,fleiss1971measuring}, which is an unsupervised measurement for assessing the agreement between independent raters.
+Having confirmed consensus among our experts, we draw the final expert label of each paper from the three experts according to the principle of the minority obeying the majority.
+We regard the expert labels as ground truth and validate the result of our BERT model against it with the F1-Score, which is a supervised accuracy measurement of accuracy.